CENOS-Platform/cenos-docs-antennas/docs/physics-overview.md

 ## Overview

-Physics window in *CENOS* is quite straightforward.
-On the left side you can see the **preview window** with your antenna geometry.
+Setting up the physical settings in *CENOS* is simple.
+On the left side you can see the **preview window** of your geometry.

 <p align="center">